Require Immediate Support? Free Director Helpline: 0800 644 6080

 opened laptop

-The directors of a company can elect to voluntarily enter into administration with the assistance of a licensed insolvency practitioner.
+The directors of a company can elect to voluntarily enter into an administration process with the assistance of a licensed insolvency practitioner.
 Alternatively, the company can be put into administration by the holder of a floating charge under a debenture granted after 15th September 2003.

 If the charge is held on a debenture that was granted before that date then they would be able to put your company into administrative receivership.
 Keep in mind that even if the directors of your company are the ones who initiate the administration it is possible for the bank, or another holder of a floating charge, to appoint their own administrator at their discretion.